tobgu/qcache/README.rst

 Sub queries using in
 ====================
-Filter, transform and select your data in multiple steps.
+Filter your data using the result of a query as filter input.

 .. code:: python